Does Louisiana require paid family or sick leave?

 The absence of a state PFL mandate doesn't mean Louisiana employees expect nothing.
 The talent market for skilled roles in New Orleans, Baton Rouge, and the state's energy sector is competitive, and voluntary PTO policies that cover family leave and sick days are standard in professional services, healthcare, and technology roles.

 Louisiana's total employer payroll burden is among the lowest in the United States.
-Employer payroll taxes are limited to federal FICA (7.65% on the first $176,100 for Social Security, 1.45% uncapped for Medicare) and Louisiana UI at a new-employer rate of 1.16% on a $7,000 wage base, with a maximum of $81.20 per employee per year.
+Employer payroll taxes are limited to federal FICA (6.2% Social Security on the first $184,500 in 2026, plus 1.45% uncapped for Medicare) and Louisiana UI on a $7,000 wage base, where a new employer is assigned the average rate for its own two-digit NAICS industry (Louisiana publishes no single new-employer rate), banded from 1% to 6.2%, so $70 to $434 per employee per year.
 No state income tax withholding on the employer side.
 No disability insurance fund contributions.
 That gives Louisiana employers genuine room to build a PTO policy that differentiates their offer without a statutory floor forcing a minimum spend.

 Transparent pricing applies here too.
-The $599 per employee per month Teamed fee covers compliance administration, payroll, and leave tracking, with Zero FX regardless of your invoice currency.
-Nothing sits inside that fee to hide.
+The from $599 per employee per month Teamed fee covers compliance administration, payroll, and leave tracking, with Zero FX regardless of your invoice currency.
+The rate is flat and all-in.

 Why use EOR for Louisiana paid-leave compliance?

-The complexity isn't the state statute.
+The challenge isn't the state statute.
 It's running two simultaneous frameworks (R.S.
 23:341 and FMLA) for different employee populations and tracking the 25-employee and 50-employee thresholds as headcount changes.

 Most multi-state employers underestimate the interaction between R.S.
 23:341 and FMLA.
 When a Louisiana team grows past 25 employees, the pregnancy disability statute kicks in.
 When it crosses 50, FMLA layers on top.
 Each threshold change shifts the compliance picture.
 If your Louisiana headcount sits at 35, you're administering pregnancy leave under state law but not FMLA.
 Most generic compliance tools don't surface that distinction.